A discarded mask was one of the many types of litter resulting from the COVID-19 pandemic. (Andy Macbeth/Wikimedia Commons)

 Carrico said CUC gives volunteers instructions and equipment like grabbers, gloves and buckets before each cleanup.

-“We’re using Eventbrite for people to sign up, which provides them instructions,” said Carrico.
+“We’re using Eventbrite for people to sign up, which provides them instructions,” Carrico said.
 “We will describe to them the goals of the cleanup, where we’re going and tips.”

 She added that the group holds activities like litter bingo and trash competitions to keep things engaging and fun.

 Tellock said the group is gaining many volunteers in communities across the city, especially South and West sides, so far doing work in Humboldt Park, Pilsen, and Hyde Park, among others.
 Tellock said CUC is a group that fosters community.